Saint Blaise

-Blaise is venerated as a saint in the Catholic, Eastern Orthodox, and Oriental Orthodox churches and is the patron saint of wool combers and ENT illnesses.
-In the Latin Church, his feast falls on 3 February; in the Eastern Churches, on 11 February.
+Blaise is a saint in the Catholic, Western Rite Orthodoxy, Eastern Orthodox and Oriental Orthodox Churches and is the patron saint of wool combers and of sufferers from ENT illnesses.
+In the Latin Church, his feast falls on 3 February.
+In the Eastern Churches, it is on 11 February.
 According to the Acta Sanctorum, he was martyred by being beaten, tortured with iron combs, and beheaded.